jordimintknight/mintknight-docs/Intro/walktrough.md

 ---
 description:
 ---
+In this page we will introduce you to the resources our API provides.
+This brief description will help conceptualize what is each resource, and what role plays in the mintknight platform.

 ## Users and Companies
 These are the users in your company, responsible to create Projects, collections and NFTs drops.